-> Day Four: We started the day on the North Coast by walking through Akureyri before checking out some of Europe’s most powerful waterfalls, Detifoss and Godafos.
-We then swam in Stóragjá and walked through the sulfur acid fields of Hverir near Lake Mytavn.
+Day Four: We started the day on the North Coast by walking through Akureyri before checking out some of Europe’s most powerful waterfalls, Detifoss and Godafos.
+We then swam in Stóragjá and walked through the sulfuric acid fields of Hverir near Lake Mytavn.

 Day Five: We drove off the Ring Road to Borgarfardarhöfn to see hundreds of puffins before following the shore down to the Saxa Sea Geysir.
-An unplanned detour to the Gallery of Frevilli in Djúpivogur was an awesome stop before were soaked attempting to take pictures at the Hvalnes Nature Reserve Beach.
+An unplanned detour to the Gallery of Frevilli in Djúpivogur was an awesome stop before got soaked attempting to take pictures at the Hvalnes Nature Reserve Beach.
 We warmed up with a good, hot meal from Hafnarbúdin before bedding down at the Haukafell Campground.

 Day Seven: We woke up early to see Reynisfjara’s black sand beach and its hexagonal basalt columns.
-We then hiked to the abandoned Solheimasandur Plane Wreck and went chasing waterfalls at Skogafoss, Gljúfrabúi, and Gullfoss.
+We then hiked to the abandoned Solheimasandur plane wreck and went chasing waterfalls at Skogafoss, Gljúfrabúi, and Gullfoss.
 The famous Geysir on the Golden Circle was our entertainment for a long while before making it to Selfoss for the night.

 Day Eight: We started off early with a Lave Tunnel Tour of Raufarhólshellir.
 We then hiked to Reykjadalur for a quick dip in the hot river before our late evening reservation at The Blue Lagoon.
-Our last campground of the trip would be at the Hafnarfjödur site once we'd had a burger from Holtanesti.
+Our last campground of the trip was at the Hafnarfjödur site once we'd had a burger from Holtanesti.

 About the Author: